Teacher Erica:

 Why it’s great:

-S.T.E.A.M.
-Stands for Science, technology, engineering, arts, & math.
+S.T.E.A.M. stands for science, tools/ technology, engineering, arts, & math.
 Read below to learn why S.T.E.A.M. based activities are so important and how they are integrated into my lesson plans.

 What else?